The Times-Picayune/The New Orleans Advocate: Limited publication dates, launch of The New Orleans Advocate

-===The Times-Picayunes resumption of daily publication===
+The Times-Picayune's resumption of daily publication

 On April 30, 2013, the paper's publisher announced plans to print a tabloid version of The Times-Picayune, called Times-Picayune Street, on Mondays, Tuesdays, and Thursdays, sold only through newsstands and retail locations.
 The move returned the paper to a daily printing schedule (including the "early" Sunday edition offered at newsstands on Saturdays).
 The TP Street edition first went on sale Monday, June 24, 2013.

-The new edition removed from New Orleans the designation as the largest city in the United States without its own daily newspaper; with The Times-Picayune, along with the New Orleans edition of The Advocate, the city now has two.
+The new edition removed from New Orleans the designation as the largest city in the United States without its own daily newspaper; with The Times-Picayune and the New Orleans edition of The Advocate, the city now has two.
 However, in reporting its print circulation figures to the Alliance for Audited Media, The Times-Picayune still provides data only for the home-delivery days of Sunday, Wednesday, and Friday.

-The paper returned to a full broadsheet format on September 6, 2014, for all editions and ceased using the "TP Street" name.
+The paper returned to a full broadsheet format for all editions on September 6, 2014, and ceased using the "TP Street" name.
 On the same date, NOLA Media Group began publishing "bonus" editions of The Times-Picayune on Saturdays and Mondays to be home-delivered to all three-day subscribers at no additional cost.
 The bonus editions were delivered for 17 weeks, the duration of the 2014 football season.
 On January 3, 2015, NOLA Media Group returned the paper to its previous three-day home delivery, printing two-section papers for street sales only on the other four days.
-On Saturday, February 13, 2016, NOLA Media Group debuted a street-sales only "Early Sunday" edition, a hybrid of features from the former Saturday street-sales only paper and sections from the Sunday paper, offered at the Sunday price.
+On Saturday, February 13, 2016, NOLA Media Group debuted a street-sales-only "Early Sunday" edition, a hybrid of features from the former Saturday street-sales-only paper and sections from the Sunday paper, offered at the Sunday price.